Vermouth1103/ST-CLIP/README.md

 # ST-CLIP

 This is the official code repository for ST-CLIP.
-At this stage, we have provided detailed descriptions of the data format for reference and reproducibility.
-After the paper is accepted, we will release a portion of the anonymized image data.
+We have provided detailed descriptions of the data schema and dataset samples for reference and reproducibility.

 - **[train.py]** is the entry point to run the model.